 MSDH has specific guidance for services of this type.

 Other Community Guidance

-The CDC offers preparation and prevention guidance for:
+The CDC offers prevention, response and re-opening guidance for:

 The CDC has guidance for cleaning rooms and buildings visited by those who have a suspected or confirmed case of COVID-19.